Personal Commentary

 The Middle-Length Agama (MA) is Taisho No. 26, which spans 60 fascicles and 388 pages of the Taisho Daizokyo, Vol. 1.
 To put this in perspective, a page of Taisho prose typically translates to 1,500 words of English, so a complete translation of MA will probably be 600,000-700,000 words in length.
-In addition to this … Continue reading An Introduction to the Middle-Length Agama
+In addition to this Continue reading

 Wealth, Knowledge, and Wisdom